 Girls benefit from supportive learning environments which are free from traditional gender stereotypes, where they are empowered to behave in competitive ways and where they are free to pursue academic excellence in any area they choose.

-OUR GIRLS ARE CLEVER, CONFIDENT + CONNECTED.
+OUR GIRLS ARE CLEVER, CONFIDENT + CONNECTED

-Researchers from UCLA concluded that when compared to their female peers at co-ed schools, not only do girls' school graduates have stronger academic skills and engagement, they demonstrate higher levels of cultural competency, stronger community involvement and increased political engagement (Righers, Lim and King 2018).
+Researchers from UCLA concluded that when compared to their female peers at co-ed schools, not only do girls' school graduates have stronger academic skills and engagement, they demonstrate higher levels of cultural competency, stronger community involvement, and increased political engagement (Righers, Lim and King 2018).

 Research also shows that girls' schools encourage girls to participate in male dominated subjects, including STEM (Science, Technologies, Engineering and Mathematics).

 A 2017 Monash University study found that girls at single-sex schools were more likely than girls in co-ed schools to study chemistry, physics and high level mathematics.